• Skip to primary navigation

 • Some foods are so light that they’ll fly around the air fryer basket when the air starts circulating.
 Use a trivet to weigh these foods down e.g. pieces of kale.

 • Be sure not to overcrowd the basket.
-The air fryer works on circulated hot air and if you don’t leave enough room between pieces of food, it won’t cook evenly and will take longer to cook.
+The air fryer works on circulated hot air, and if you don’t leave enough room between pieces of food, it causes the food to cook unevenly and will take longer to cook.

-• Cook food in multiple batches if the entire quantity won’t fit in the air fryer.
+• Cook food in an air fryer in multiple batches if the entire quantity won’t fit in the air fryer.

 • Use parchment paper or aluminum foil to keep foods from sticking.
 You can buy parchment with precut holes that allow the air to circulate.